-Dehydration is a condition that happens when your body does not have enough fluid.
-You may become dehydrated if you do not drink enough water, lose too much fluid, or both.
+Dehydration is a condition that develops when your body does not have enough fluid.
+You may become dehydrated if you do not drink enough water or lose too much fluid.
 Fluid loss may also cause loss of electrolytes (minerals), such as sodium.

 - Being in the sun or heat for too long, or sweating heavily

-- Diseases, such as stroke, diabetes, heart problems, or infections
+- Diseases, such as stroke, diabetes, or infections

 - Medicines that cause you to lose water and salt, such as diuretics (water pills)

-- Advanced age with decreased ability to sense thirst or to urinate
+- Older age with decreased ability to sense thirst or to urinate

 What are the signs and symptoms of dehydration?

 - Increased thirst